ckrizek/Roomers/README.md

 # Roomers

-## Roomers is an web-based application to help you handle the challenges of having a roommate.
+## Roomers is a web-based application to help you handle the challenges of having a roommate.